Food and Nutrition Resources

 Meals, foods and beverages sold or served at schools meet state and federal requirements based on the USDA Dietary Guidelines.
 We provide students access to affordable, appealing foods that meet their health and nutrition needs.

-Students enrolled in Roosevelt School District receive one free breakfast and one free lunch every school day.
+Students enrolled in the Roosevelt School District receive one free breakfast and one free lunch every school day.
 Parents and guardians are not required to complete income applications to receive this benefit.
 Siblings, visitors and adults must pay the posted adult meal prices at our school cafeteria locations.

 Community Eligibility Provision